mohanenm/facility_management_system/docs/use_cases.md

 Queries system given _room_id_ and _timeRange_ to determine if room is in use at any point during that range

-### Assign Facility to Use
+### Assign Facility/Room to Use

 Corresponds to _assignFacilityToUse_

-Technically this is assigning rooms.
+>Technically this is assigning rooms.
 All scheduling in system is for rooms.

 Given _room_id_ and _timeRange_.
 Assuming facility is not in use during that range (see also _inInUseDuringInterval_) records facility as in use during range